delcypher/lc/README.txt

 coning.gnu - This is a GNUplot script to show the output of the sim-state program on the file defined by the variable CONING_FILE.
 It plots "Acceptance angle" aginst monte carlo step. energy.gnu - This is a GNUplot script to show the output of the sim-state program on the file defined by the variable ENERGY_FILE.
-It plots "Free Energy" against monte carlo step. ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. path.sh - This is a bash shell script to add the build directory to the PATH variable so you can run the executables from any directory.
-To use it run ``source path.sh'' . single.sh - This is a bash shell script to build and run a set of binary state and then run them on a single machine. tests.sh - This is a script to automatically build and execute test harnesses in the make file. job.sh - This is a script to build a set of binary state files in different folders and either run them locally or submit them to a PBS/torque queing system. vpn.sh - This is a bash shell script used to setup a connection to the UoB VPN if pptpclient has already been configured on a GNU/Linux system with ppsetup. view-state.sh - This script allows a binary state file to quickly viewed by automating the calling of ildump.gnu
+It plots "Free Energy" against monte carlo step. ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode. job.sh - This is a script to build a set of binary state files in different folders and either run them locally or submit them to a PBS/torque queing system. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. path.sh - This is a bash shell script to add the build directory to the PATH variable so you can run the executables from any directory.
+To use it run ``source path.sh'' . tests.sh - This is a script to automatically build and execute test harnesses in the make file. vpn.sh - This is a bash shell script used to setup a connection to the UoB VPN if pptpclient has already been configured on a GNU/Linux system with ppsetup. view-state.sh - This script allows a binary state file to quickly viewed by automating the calling of ildump.gnu